codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-01-zt4.md

 ./your_program.sh
 ```

 It will then send a `GEOADD` command specifying a key, random values of latitude and longitude, and also a random name for that co-ordinate.
 The tester will verify that the response to the command is `:1\r\n`, which is 1 (the number of locations added), encoded as a RESP Integer.

 ### Notes
-- In this stage, you'll only handle adding only one location per `GEOADD` command.
-We'll get to adding multiple locations in single `GEOADD` command in the next stage.
+- You will only implement adding one location per `GEOADD` command.